How to lose belly fat: 5 ways to lose weight and reveal your abs in 2020

 The short answer to the question of how to lose belly fat is to burn more calories than you consume on a regular basis.
 In the fitness world, this is known as achieving a "calorie deficit".

-If you eat 2,500 calories a day – the recommended daily amount for a man, although of course this can vary wildly depending on your height, weight and frame – and burn 3,000, you are in a calorie deficit.
-If, however, you burn 3,000 but have consumed 3,500, you’re not in a calorie deficit, even though you've almost certainly been working out a lot.

-If this sounds like a waking nightmare, there's a trick to it: what you need to do is ensure you’re eating the right food and doing the right exercise so that you’re sufficiently full and satisfied even when consuming fewer calories than you burn.
+If this sounds like a waking nightmare, there's a trick to it: what you need to do is ensure you’re eating the correct kind of food to make sure you feel full and sated, even when consuming fewer calories than you're burning off.
+Certain foods are "empty calories" while others release energy slowly, keeping you fuller for longer.

 But before that, you'll need to find a good way to track your calories burned and calories taken in.
 The free MyFitnessPal app is one of the best ways to record your calorie intake, but to track your calories burned, you'll need a dedicated fitness tracker.
 If you already own a smartwatch, most will offer calorie tracking as standard, but for those yet to make the plunge, the Fitbit Versa Lite is the best activity tracker you can buy right now.
 Check out the deal below.